kcmw3e/rirekisho/src/education.typ

 // # Notes
 // - If no score is provided, the scale will not be displayed even if it is
 //   provided.
-// - Any field in the education experience that is of type `content` will not be
+// - Any field in the education that is of type `content` will not be modified.
-//   modified.
 // - The `institution` field will be italicized if of type `str`.
 Other fields
 //   of type `str` will be formatted as `text` (which may be modified via
 //   `set`/`show` rules.
-#let show-education-experience(experience, date-format: none) = {
+#let show-education(education, date-format: none) = {
   if date-format == none {
     date-format = "[month repr:short] [year]"
   }

   let result-content = none

-  let (institution, location, kind, study, date, score, scale) = experience
+  let (institution, location, kind, study, date, score, scale) = education

   if type(institution) == str {
     institution = emph(institution)